Search results for

 Before you spend your hard-earned cash, though, you should definitely consider the alternatives because, hoo boy, there’s some fierce competition.

-The most obvious alternative is its successor, the Nothing Phone 2 ($699 at Amazon).
+The most obvious alternative is its successor, the Nothing Phone 2 ($599.99 at Nothing).
 It starts at a higher price than the Nothing Phone 1, but it comes with a host of upgrades, starting with a much more useful Glyph system on the back.
 We were happy with the screen on the Nothing Phone 1, but the new device takes things even further with a larger LTPO OLED display, which is capable of ultra-low refresh rates to save battery life.
 The biggest upgrades are on the inside, though, jumping to a slightly dated (but still powerful) Snapdragon 8 Plus Gen 1 processor and improved camera lenses.
 The higher price makes it a tougher sell, but it’s now officially available in North America, so at least you can save on import fees.

 The Galaxy A53 5G ($449 at Amazon) is the popular choice in the Android sphere.
 It’s not just Samsung’s brand power that carries the phone, though; it’s a great device in its own right with a gorgeous AMOLED display and impressive battery life.
 It’s nowhere near as interesting to look at, and its homegrown processor isn’t as powerful even as Nothing’s aging chip, but it offers a superior update commitment, an IP67 rating, and a more consistent ultrawide camera alongside its reliable primary snapper.